Weasle/Formagic/README.md

 The source files within are subject to the new BSD license that is bundled with this package in the file LICENSE.

-This is a beta release of Formagic.
-Please check https://github.com/Weasle/Formagic for updates of Formagic.
-There will be a final release as soon as all intended features are implemented and fully tested.

 SYSTEM REQUIREMENTS
 -------------------